kurrent-io/documentation/docs/getting-started/use-cases/mix-and-match-database/tutorial-2.md

 ---
-title: Section 2 - Project KurrentDB Events to Postgres
+title: Part 2 - Project KurrentDB Events to Postgres
 ---

-# Section 2: Project KurrentDB Events to Postgres
+# Part 2: Project KurrentDB Events to Postgres

 Now that KurrentDB is filled with shopping cart events, you will learn how to project these events to other databases as read models.

-You will do this by executing a few sample applications written for this section.
+You will do this by executing a few sample applications written for this part.

 #### Introducing the Postgres Projection Application
 This application projects KurrentDB events to Postgres relational tables.
 The tables can be queried for reporting using standard SQL queries.